Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Does buying property help me get residency and citizenship in Bariloche in 2026?

-As of early 2026, buying residential property in Bariloche does not automatically grant you any residency status or path to Argentine citizenship.
+As of 2026, buying property in Bariloche does not automatically give a foreigner Argentine residency or citizenship.

 Can I legally rent out property on my visa in Bariloche right now?